-- A. In the managerial category (10 employees), the proportion of nonwhites in the Commission workforce (10 percent) is slightly less than the proportion of nonwhites in the corresponding labor force of the Region (13 percent), and that of Milwaukee County (29 percent). - B. In the professional category (40 employees), the proportion of nonwhites in the Commission workforce (8 percent) is less than the proportion of nonwhites in the corresponding labor force of the Region (14 percent), and is greater than the proportion of nonwhites in the corresponding labor force of Milwaukee County (3 percent). - C. In the technical category (13 employees), the proportion of nonwhites in the Commission workforce (23 percent) substantially exceeds the proportion of nonwhites in the corresponding labor forces of the Region (5 percent) and is slightly greater than that of Milwaukee County (19 percent). - D. In the clerical category (5 employees), the proportion of nonwhites in the Commission workforce (40 percent) substantially exceeds the proportion of nonwhites in the corresponding labor force of the Region (16 percent), and Milwaukee County (27 percent).
+- A. In the managerial category (10 employees), the proportion of nonwhites in the Commission workforce (10 percent) is slightly less than the proportion of nonwhites in the corresponding labor force of the Region (13 percent), and that of Milwaukee County (29 percent). - B. In the professional category (40 employees), the proportion of nonwhites in the Commission workforce (13 percent) is slightly less than the proportion of nonwhites in the corresponding labor force of the Region (14 percent), and is greater than the proportion of nonwhites in the corresponding labor force of Milwaukee County (4 percent). - C. In the technical category (12 employees), the proportion of nonwhites in the Commission workforce (17 percent) substantially exceeds the proportion of nonwhites in the corresponding labor forces of the Region (5 percent) and is slightly less than that of Milwaukee County (20 percent). - D. In the clerical category (5 employees), the proportion of nonwhites in the Commission workforce (20 percent) exceeds the proportion of nonwhites in the corresponding labor force of the Region (16 percent), and is less than that of Milwaukee County (27 percent).

-Overall the Commission exceeds both Milwaukee County and the Region in the proportion of nonwhites in the technical workforce category.
+Overall, the Commission exceeds the Region in the proportion of nonwhites in the technical and clerical workforce categories.
 The Commission will continue to implement and enhance its activities toward achieving a diverse workforce in all employment categories - managerial, professional, technical, and clerical - as positions become available.